Tony7466/gtk/_docs/getting-started/index.md

 If you are creating complex user interfaces, it is recommended to describe the structure of your window using the [GtkBuilder][builder] XML description format, instead of assembling it manually.
-You can also use a visual UI editor that will generate the XML for you, like [Glade][glade].

 GTK is [event-driven](https://en.wikipedia.org/wiki/Event-driven_programming).
 The toolkit listens for events such as a pointer click on a button, or a